arsf/arsf_on_jasmin/README.md

 Processing hyperspectral data using APL
 -----------------------------------------

-You can use the APL commands from one of the analysis nodes for processing data However, to get the best performance is is recommended to use the [LOTUS](http://jasmin.ac.uk/how-to-use-jasmin/lotus-documentation/) system and submit each line as a separate job.
+You can use the APL commands from one of the analysis nodes for processing data.
+However, to get the best performance is is recommended to use the [LOTUS](http://jasmin.ac.uk/how-to-use-jasmin/lotus-documentation/) system and submit each line as a separate job.
 A script has been created to simplify